agarsev/quevedo/README.md

 Datasets are plain directories with a specified structure inside:

-- `info.toml`: information and configuration for the dataset.
+- `config.toml`: information and configuration for the dataset.
 - `real`: directory with "real" SW transcriptions (from humans), organized in subdirectories.
 Transcriptions are numbered starting from `1`.
 For each transcription, there must be an image file (`{number}.png`).
 There can be also